apache/apisix/doc/plugins/authz-keycloak.md

 UMA compliant Ideneity Server.
 Although, its developed to working in conjunction with Keycloak it should work with any OAuth/OIDC and UMA compliant identity providers as well.

-For more information on JWT, refer to [Keycloak Authorization Docs](https://www.keycloak.org/docs/latest/authorization_services) for more information.
+For more information on Keycloak, refer to [Keycloak Authorization Docs](https://www.keycloak.org/docs/latest/authorization_services) for more information.

 ## Attributes